Janet J. Ewald

 Associate Professor with Tenure

-Ewald JJ, .
-Soldiers, Traders, and Slaves: State Formation and Economic Transformation in the Greater Nile Valley, 1700-1885.
+Ewald JJ, B. Soldiers, Traders, and Slaves: State Formation and Economic Transformation in the Greater Nile Valley, 1700-1885.
 University of Wisconsin Press, 1990.

-Ewald, JJ.
-"African Bondsmen, Freedmen, and the Maritime Proletariats of the Northwestern Indian Ocean World, c1500-1900.”
-In INDIAN OCEAN SLAVERY IN THE AGE OF ABOLITION, edited by R Harms, BK Freamon, and DW Blight, 200–222.
-Yale University Press, October 2013.
+Ewald, Janet J. “African Bondsmen, Freedmen, and the Maritime Proletariats of the Northwestern Indian Ocean World, c1500-1900.”
+In INDIAN OCEAN SLAVERY IN THE AGE OF ABOLITION, edited by Robert Harms, Bernard K. Freamon, and David W. Blight, 200–222.
+Yale University Press, 2013.

-Ewald, JJ.
-"Building a State and Struggling Over Land: The Taqali Kingdom, 1750-1884".”
-In State, Land, Literacy, and the State in the History of Sudanic Africa, edited by D Crummey.
+Ewald, J. J. “Building a State and Struggling Over Land: The Taqali Kingdom, 1750-1884".”
+In State, Land, Literacy, and the State in the History of Sudanic Africa, edited by Donald Crummey.
 Red Sea Press, 2003.

-Ewald JJ, .
-"Africa: East.”
-In A Historical Guide to World Slavery, edited by S Drescher and S Engerman, 41–46.
+Ewald JJ, John.
+“Africa: East.”
+In A Historical Guide to World Slavery, edited by Seymour Drescher and Stanley Engerman, 41–46.
 New York and Oxford: Oxford University Press, 1998.